Change Management WalkMe TeamUpdated November 15, 2021

 Your ability to analyze and solve problems is key to your success.

-They will want to know how you approach this analysis and how you go about finding solutions.
+They will want to know how you approach this analysis and how you find solutions.

 • How do you recognize the need for change?